 A minimum of 15 TRU credits (distance or on-campus).

-120 credits, including 45 upper-level credits, with a grade point average (GPA) of 2.0 or higher are required, as follows:
+120 credits total, including 45 upper-level credits, with a grade point average (GPA) of 2.0 over all courses required for the credential, as follows:

 These may be met with lower- or upper-level university courses; refer to the general education requirements for arts and science degree programs.

 6 credits in English (university-level composition and literature).
 Technical business writing courses do not meet this requirement.

 3 credits in mathematics (including statistics) and/or science

 PSYC 1111, Introductory Psychology I (3) or equivalent